michaelmackenzie/Multilepton_Analysis/README.md

 CWoLa training uses variables not correlated with the dilepton mass to separate two mass ranges, hopefully only succeeding when there is a resonance in one of the masses

-ztautau training uses signal/background labels to train the MVAs
+clfv training uses signal/background labels to train the MVAs

 #### MVA scripts/
 ##### make_mock_data.C